kparc/kcc/README.md

 Most programmers agree that this expression makes perfect sense.
 But if you show it to a mathematician, be ready to hear:

 ```
-"no, it isn't."
+"No, it isn't."
 ```

 And once you see what makes him think that way, you will also see why we assign values with `:` in k.
 The above expression looks nonsensical to a 𝒌 programmer for the same reason it does to a math guy, and 𝒌 will most always evaluate it to `false`.
-Once you can produce a 𝒌 expression where `x=x+1` evaluates to `true`, don't be a stranger.
-A simple "hello" pull request can lead to a million things.
+Once you can produce a 𝒌 expression where `x=x+1` evaluates to `true`, don't be a stranger, a single "hello" can lead to a million things.

 𝒌 offers some other unusual perspectives compared to other programming languages, and they are not necessarily wrong.
 They are simply different - in the same way  C++ is different from Java, and Python is unlike JavaScript.